 Do I have to pay or subscribe to hear HD Radio™?

 Absolutely not.
 Digital radio technology is not a subscription service, like satellite radio.
 It is the same free, over-the-air, public broadcasting that we’ve made available for over 50 years.

 How do I get a digital radio receiver?

 Digital radio receivers are available for car, portable use, and at home.
 You can select digital radio receivers from 17 different automakers as factory-installed radios.
-Since this is new technology, local merchants are just becoming aware of the demand for digital radios.
-Inquire at local electronic retailers and merchants for availability.
+Since this is new technology, local merchants are just becoming aware of the demand for digital radios, but tabletop and mobile versions are readily available through online merchants.

 How do I listen online and through iTunes™?